jamesholland-uk/pan-os-versions-in-public-cloud-providers/README.md

-# Base PAN-OS Images on CLoud Service Providers
+# Base PAN-OS Images on Cloud Service Providers

 This project exists to track the versions of base PAN-OS images which are present within major Cloud Service Providers.
 The list of versions is retrieved and parsed directly from the Cloud Service Providers via their APIs.